dpenkler/hp9816emu/README.md

 ## Keyboard

-   The HP9816 special keys are mapped to the US QWERTY keyboad as follows:
+   The HP9816 special keys are mapped to the US QWERTY keyboard as follows:

 ```
    UK Keyboard       HP9816 Key